AndronacheAndrei98/docker_test/solutions/day1/task5.md

 ```

 ## Lessons Learned
-I learned that we should check that all required files are present in the build folder when we are building a Dockerfile
+I learned that we should check that all required files are present in the build folder when we are building a Dockerfile.
 I also learned that most errors in Docker tell me exactly what the issue is if I look.